mojontwins/MK1_NES/README.md

 The library was discontinued in early 2015 and was superseeded by the new **MT Engine MK2** which is currently non stable and in continuous development.
 It's not hard to get hold if you follow our releases ;-)

-I've decided to clean **MT Engine MK1 NES** and make it useable.
+I've decided to clean **MT Engine MK1 NES** up and make it useable - I've ended rewriting most of it, as always.
 I *might even write a tutorial*.
-This is old code, but it might be useful for somebody.
+This engine is easy and ready to use, and might be useful for somebody.

 **Notice: current code in /src may not work as it is being revised for a final v1.0.
 Use releases->tags for old working code.
 Watch for this notice to be removed**